Type species: Sphinx stellatarum Linnaeus, 1758.

 Major Hostplants.
 Galium spp. and, from central Europe south, Rubia spp.

 Minor Hostplants.
-Other Rubiaceae (Jaubertia (also known as Gaillonia) in Oman (Walker & Pittaway, 1987)), and Centranthus, Stellaria and Epilobium.
+Other Rubiaceae (Plocama (syn.
+Jaubertia, Neogaillonia, Gaillonia) in Oman (Walker & Pittaway, 1987)), and Centranthus, Stellaria and Epilobium.
 In the Canary Islands larvae can sometimes be found in large numbers on the ornamental Plocama pendula.

 PUPA: 30--35mm.
 Pale translucent brownish cream, splashed with darker brown, especially on wings and spiracles.
 Proboscis prominent, keeled, laterally compressed, black along keel.
 Cremaster terminating in two sharp spines.
 Enclosed in a silken cocoon spun low down among the hostplant, or among debris on the ground.
 Does not overwinter.

-From southern Europe and North Africa to Central Asia, the Altai Mountains (Izerskiy, 1999), the Middle East and Pakistan (Rafi et al., 2014).
-A noted summer migrant to the north, with one example recorded from Syktyvkar in european Russia (Tatarinov, Sedykh & Dolgin, 2003) and Arkhangelsk Oblast (Kozlov, Kullberg & Zverev, 2014) in european Russia.
-In the southernmost part of its resident range, confined to mountains, as in Iran (Ghassemi, Alemansoor & Alehossein, 2009), Oman and the Hoggar of Algeria (Eitschberger, Mooser & Müller, 2014).
+From southern Europe and North Africa to Central Asia, the Altai Mountains (Izerskiy, 1999; Davydov et al., 2023), the Middle East and Pakistan (Swinhoe, 1885; Rafi et al., 2014).
+A noted summer migrant to the north, with examples recorded from Syktyvkar (Tatarinov, Sedykh & Dolgin, 2003) and Arkhangelsk Oblast (Kozlov, Kullberg & Zverev, 2014) in european Russia.
+In the southernmost part of its resident range, confined to mountains, as in Iran (Ghassemi, Alemansoor & Alehossein, 2010), Oman (Wiltshire, 1977a) and the Hoggar of Algeria (Eitschberger, Mooser & Müller, 2014).
 This is only one of two species of sphingid to have reached the Azores (Meyer, 1991; Vieira, 2003; Vieira, Borges, Karsholt & Wunderlich, 2003) and, in the exceptional years of 2022 and 2023, numerous adults and larvae were found in the UK and the Netherlands.

 Extra-limital range.
 The entire temperate eastern Palaearctic Region, as far north as southern Yakutia (Kaimuk et al., 2005) and as far east as Japan and the Russian Far East (Izerskiy, 1999), including the Kurile Islands (Dubatolov, Zinchenko & Ustjuzhanin, 2023).
 In winter, a migrant as far south as southern India, the Republic of the Congo (Rougeot, 1972) and the Gambia in Africa, and urban gardens in Bahrain (Wiltshire, 1964), the UAE (Hacker, 2016) and eastern Saudi Arabia (Walker & Pittaway, 1987).

-A single specimen has been recorded from North America, from Unimak Island, Alaska.
-This was discovered during 1968 in a University of Washington collection curated by Mike van Buskirk.
+Several specimens have been recorded from North America.
+One, from Unimak Island, Alaska, was discovered during 1968 in a University of Washington collection curated by Mike van Buskirk.
 He had no idea when it had been collected but suspected between 1930 and 1950.
 The most recent was photographed at Puente Hills (Whittier or Haceinda Heights), Los Angeles County, California, on April 17, 2017 (Ben Smith, pers. obs.
 2017).
 These specimens probably arrived as hibernating adults in trade cargo from Japan or Europe.